 Comparisons with railways in the rest of Europe are available for the calendar years 2014 to 2016.
 For trains in Scotland and the Regional and London and South East sectors, 87.8% of services in 2016 arrived less than five minutes after their scheduled arrival time at their final destination.
 This ranks Britain 19th out of 25 countries.
 For long distance services, 77.5% arrived less than five minutes after their scheduled arrival time at their final destination.
 This ranks Britain 15th out of 23 countries.

+Annex 4

-Annex 4 - Statistical Releases
+Statistical Releases

-This publication is part of ORR's National Statistics accredited statistical releases which consist of annual and quarterly themed releases:
+This publication is part of ORR's National Statistics accredited releases, which consist of: